Rock Mountain Bible Camp Health & Safety Plan

 Scheduling & Programs

-- We encourage keeping cabin groups together for organized activities, or limiting the mixing of campers/groups to limit contact between campers.
+- We encourage keeping lodging groups (“households”) together for organized activities, or limiting the mixing of lodging groups to limit contact between lodging groups.

 - Use a rotation-based schedule approach, so campers get to do all of the activities, but not all at the same time.

-- Understand, communicate, and encourage appropriate social distancing/ppe protocols during your time at camp.
+- Understand, communicate, and encourage appropriate hygiene, social distancing, and masking protocols during your time at camp.

 - Have increased structure during free time to limit the number of campers in one specific area, and staff appropriately to ensure safe distancing.